 Logic & Conditions

 Create intelligent workflows using Form.io's Conditions and Logic system.
-Show or hide your fields, merge component JSON schema, conditionally set field settings, and more, all based on user interaction on your forms.
-Conditions and Logic provide more power and flexibility to the form designers.
+Show or hide fields, merge component JSON schema, conditionally set field settings, and more based on user interaction with the forms.
+Conditions and Logic provide more power and flexibility to the form builders.
 This gives end users a more personalized and structured experience when filling out a form.

 As of server release 8.1.0, Form.io has released a code-free Conditional Show/Hide UI using simple dropdown fields.
-This update relieves the need to write custom Javascript when the Show/Hide workflow is dependent on multiple fields or values.
+This removes the need to write custom JavaScript when the Show/Hide workflow is dependent on multiple fields or values.

 Conditions are set on a per-field basis.
-To configure a show/hide condition, open the component field settings you wish to apply the condition and click the Conditional tab.
+To configure a show/hide condition, open the component field settings and click the Conditional tab.

-There are two different methods to write your conditions, Simple and Advanced.
+There are two different methods to write conditions, Simple and Advanced.

 How Does It Work?